Marriott Bonvoy program review: The most versatile hotel points

 Earn Marriott points from Marriott credit cards with these welcome bonuses

-- Marriott Bonvoy Bold™ Credit Card: Earn 30,000 bonus points after you spend $1,000 on purchases in the first three months of account opening.
+- Marriott Bonvoy Bold™ Credit Card: Limited Time Offer: Earn 50,000 bonus points after you spend $1,000 on purchases in the first three months from account opening.

 If you plan a stay at a Marriott hotel, the number of points you earn will be based on the amount of money you spend, your elite status and the type of hotel you stay in.